by Myles Abroad

 Out on the boardwalk, Bill squinted into the sun as he looked down the dusty street towards the corral where he had stabled his horse, the Sheriff's office was on the way.
 He waited for the stagecoach to pass before he crossed to the other side.
 Passing an alleyway, a voice called him from the shadows.

 He turned to see Bothwell's man leaning against the wall smoking a cheroot, his hand resting on his holstered pistol.

 "Yea?"
 Bill answered, trying to keep the tremor out of his voice.

 The man smiled but it didn't touch his cold blue eyes.
 A shiver ran up Bill's back.

 "Mr. Bothwell sends his regards.
 How's that pretty little wife of yours?
 Eileen, isn't it?
 I bet she's sweet, and now you got a little one.
 You sure wouldn't want anything to happen to them.
 These can be dangerous parts, just like your neighbours found out."

 He straightened up, dipped his hat and turned down the alley.
 He stopped and looked back.

 "By the way, Mr. Bothwell's offer still stands."

 He turned and disappeared into the gloom.

 Bill's legs felt like jelly.
 He leaned against the wall, breathed a couple of times then urged himself on, driven by an overwhelming need to get home.
-Outside the Sheriff's office door, he hesitated, then continued to the stables, wondering if it was too late in the year to resume their journey to Oregon.
+Outside the Sheriff's office door, he hesitated, his hand hovering above the door handle.